OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 openvidu-server.jar
 ```

-- `openvidu.recording`: if *true* OpenVidu recording service is enabled and sessions can be configured to be recorded.
+- `OPENVIDU_RECORDING`: if *true* OpenVidu recording service is enabled and sessions can be configured to be recorded.
 During the first execution of _openvidu-server.jar_, a Docker image ([openvidu/openvidu-recording](https://hub.docker.com/r/openvidu/openvidu-recording/){:target="_blank"}) will be downloaded.
-- `openvidu.recording.path`: where to store the recorded video files on the host machine.
+- `OPENVIDU_RECORDING_PATH`: where to store the recorded video files on the host machine.
 OpenVidu Server must have write access to this path

 > There are other environment variables related to recordings configuration that may be set.
 To see the full list, visit [OpenVidu Server configuration parameters](reference-docs/openvidu-server-params/){:target="_blank"}